Skip to main content

 Emily has more than a decade of experience in survey research design and analysis.

-Emily currently serves as the project manager and survey operations lead for the National Survey of Fishing, Hunting, and Wildlife-Associated Recreation (FHWAR), the definitive source of data on participation and expenditures associated with fishing, hunting, and other wildlife-related recreation in the United States.
-She is also the survey operations lead for AP VoteCast, a modern, more accurate approach to election polling developed by the Associated Press and NORC.
+Emily currently serves as the project director for the National Survey of Fishing, Hunting, and Wildlife-Associated Recreation, the definitive source of data on participation and expenditures associated with fishing, hunting, and other wildlife-related recreation in the United States.
+She is also the questionnaire and operations lead for the National Recreational Boating Safety Survey conducted on behalf of the U.S. Coast Guard.

 Project Contributions